Motlogelwa41-byte/ethical-edge-open-grc/README.md

 ## 🚀 Getting Started

-The Cognitive GRC Engine is an open-source platform designed to help governments, humanitarian organizations, schools, and healthcare facilities assess climate-related risks affecting children.
+Follow the steps below to set up and run the Cognitive GRC Engine in your local development environment.

 ### Prerequisites

+Before you begin, ensure you have the following installed:

-- Python 3.11+
+- Python 3.11 or later
 - Git
 - Docker (optional)
 - PostgreSQL (recommended)